SharvitDabir/Quadcopter-Robust-Control/README.md

 DOb+Linearization block includes:
 1) Estimating Disturbance {from Vector Algebra using on-board IMU sensed and integrated quantities (not included here) , and/or Kalman Filtering} Force and/or Disturbance Moments.
 2) Solve for Equilibrium under Estimated Disturbance (Wind Force affects Quaternion-setpoint and Thrust-setpoint, while Wind-Moment affects only Control-Moment setpoints).
+Here, quaternion-setpoint finding was inspired by a method used in PX4.
 3) Linearize about obtained X_sp (use stacked DOb vector) and U_sp vectors.
 4) Solve Riccatti Recursion using Linearized Matrices to find K_DOb.